The World Inside a Pillow: Themes

-Other Related Works
+Other related works

-The Governor of Nanke is a work that was regarded by the Chinese literary critic, Lu Xun, as a superior dream tale to "The World Inside a Pillow".
-The story was written in a similar time frame (also during the Tang Dynasty) and follows a similar story method in which the mortal falls asleep and the lines between dream and reality are blurred.
+"The Governor of Nanke" is a work that was regarded by the Chinese literary critic Lu Xun as a superior dream tale to "The World Inside a Pillow".
+The story was written in a similar time frame (also during the Tang dynasty) and follows a similar story method in which the mortal falls asleep and the lines between dream and reality are blurred.

 The episode "Puhoy" of the American animated television series Adventure Time explores a similar story line when the show's main character Finn builds a giant pillow fort.
 While seemingly fallen asleep in it and dreaming, he ends up in a magical pillow world where he marries a pillow woman, grows old with a family and eventually dies.
-Unlike in the Chinese story, Finn later doesn't retain any memories to the happy life he experienced.
+Unlike in the Chinese story, Finn later doesn't retain any memories of the happy life he experienced.